-Cameron works one of the the Instrumental Music Directors at Adolfo Camarillo High School in Southern California where he teaches the marching band, concert bands, jazz bands, and orchestra.
-Cameron is proud to work alongside Daniel Cook, Music Director.
+Cameron works as one of the the Instrumental Music Directors at Adolfo Camarillo High School in Southern California where he teaches the marching band, concert bands, jazz bands, and orchestra.
+Cameron is proud to work alongside Co-Director Daniel Cook on a daily basis.
 Previously, he was the Director of Bands and Orchestras at Granada Hills Charter High School.

 From 2010-2013, Cameron performed in the trumpet section with the Blue Devils, winning two DCI World Championships and two silver medals.
 In 2013, he performed as a trumpet soloist for the re:Rite of Spring and received the “MVP Visual” award.
 Later, he went on to perform as a "marching staff member" for the Blue Devils International tour of Europe in 2015.